Dadne/chatbot/README.md

 ## Usage

 This API provides endpoints for interacting with the chat bot.
-You can extend its functionality or integrate it into a frontend application.

 ## Technologies Used